ApocalypseArisen/Bracket-switcher/README.md

 ## Usage

-If installed using provided **makefile** program can be run by simply calling comand cbrsw from terminal.
+If installed using provided **makefile** program can be run by simply calling command cbrsw from terminal.

 Runing this program without any parameters or with wrong parametrs will result in displaying help message.

-The program omitts brackets which are located in fields marked "" or ''.
+The program omits brackets which are located in fields marked " or '.
-Inline code:
+\nInline code:

 ```cpp
 if(true) {cout<<"Test"; i = 10; return;}
 ```

-remains unaaffected.
+remains unaffected.

 ### First mode